madxb98/dist-alg-fall-2022/bank/README.md

 ## Additional tools

-If you are the lack of static type checks makes you uneasy, you can run and optimistic static type check on the code using Dialyzer using the following command from the terminal.
+If the lack of static type checks makes you uneasy, you can run an optimistic static type check on the code using the tool "Dialyzer".
+Run the following command from your terminal.

 ```
 mix dialyzer